Virtual Courses (MSBA Policy IGCD)

-The district will pay a MOCAP course provider a monthly pro rata amount based on a student's completion of assignments and assessments, subject to the cost limitations in state law.
+Payment - The district will pay a MOCAP course provider a monthly pro rata amount based on a student's completion of assignments and assessments, subject to the cost limitations in state law.
 The district will stop making monthly payments if a student discontinues enrollment.
 The superintendent or designee is authorized to negotiate lower course rates with MOCAP course providers when possible.

-The district will monitor the progress and success of students enrolled in MOCAP courses.
+Monitoring and Reporting - The district will monitor the progress and success of students enrolled in MOCAP courses.
 The district may remove a student from a course if it does not meet the educational needs of the student.
 The district may terminate access to a course or refuse to allow students to enroll in a MOCAP course if the district determines that the course is not meeting the educational needs of the students enrolled in the course.

 All concerns regarding the quality or delivery of a MOCAP course will be reported to DESE.
 The district may consider concerns regarding the quality of a course when making approval decisions for other students.
 In addition, the district will consider recommendations made by DESE regarding continued or future enrollment in MOCAP courses.

-The district will accept transfer credits students earn by successfully passing approved MOCAP courses if the course provider gives the district an official record of the completed course and the grade earned.
+Transfers - The district will accept transfer credits students earn by successfully passing approved MOCAP courses if the course provider gives the district an official record of the completed course and the grade earned.
 Students who transfer to the district while enrolled in MOCAP courses will be allowed to continue enrollment in those courses even if the course provider is not one used by the district.

 A student or the student's parent/guardian must notify the student's principal or designee before the student may enroll in a district-sponsored virtual course or a Missouri Course Access Program (MOCAP) virtual course through the district.